Hello, homeschool stress overload! It’s choosing homeschool curriculum time.

 Trusting Your Child

-This trust doesn’t always come easy, especially when we’re brand new to starting out on the homeschooling path.
-In many ways, the trust that lends itself to homeschooling is something that has been stifled or buried as a product of our own education; education that all too often has discouraged us from trusting ourselves in the first place.
+This trust doesn’t always come easy.
+This is especially so when we’re brand new to starting out on the homeschooling path.
+In many ways, the trust that lends itself to homeschooling has been stifled or buried as a product of our own education; education that all too often discouraged us from trusting ourselves in the first place.

 It’s not always easy to trust organic, natural, child-led learning when you, yourself, are a product of schools.
 Somehow schooling has taught most people that schools are the only place where children can be educated.
 Ironically, however, if schools are where the learning magic happens and they’ve done their job educating, then parents who are products of schools should have the knowledge needed to educate their own.